Job - Why Things Go Wrong

 These days we would call that manipulation: the end result is spiritual abuse.
 There was no evil in asking for a king, except in Samuel's eyes, as he submitted some of his thoughts to the enemy.

 Samuel should have known The Law.
-He probably did, but for his own gratification he needed to set up a need-for-Samuel system among the people, just like many pastors do today.
+He probably did, but for his own gratification he needed to set up a need-for-Samuel system among the people, just like many church leaders do today.
 In truth, we have Ephesians 4, which says that every believer has received at least one of the five ministry gifts, and our job, as leaders, is to raise up the body to do the work of the ministry (verses 8 to 16).
 But that is a threat to the status quo, the system that makes church people reliant on ministry leaders for everything.
 And when the leaders fail, the followers fall away.

 Can we trust Samuel to always instruct the people "in the good and right way"?